 Suzanne joined HMR Architects in 1995 as the firm’s Business Manager.
 She received her BA in Art History from Brown University in Providence, Rhode Island.
 Suzanne is responsible for the daily financial operations of HMR, including payroll, billing, and monthly and quarterly taxes.
 Additionally, she works closely with the firm’s accountant, oversees IT procedures, and handles personnel.
 Prior to HMR, she worked at Michael Graves and Associates as Mr. Graves’ personal assistant.
 When she is not working, Suzanne enjoys early morning trips to the gym, experimenting with new recipes, reading, and spending time with her two daughters, Leah and Rachel.

 Maheen Ahmed is a graduate of Rider University with a Bachelor of Arts in Graphic Design.
 She has gained considerable design and communication experience from her year-long advertising/marketing internship at B-Fair Tutoring, where she worked with the Company Director editing company documents, redesigning the website, creating promotional materials, and sending out e-mail blasts.
 Since joining HMR Architects in April 2016, Maheen is responsible for all administrative and marketing duties which include managing all social media accounts, creating marketing materials, updating HMR’s website and compiling project proposals.
-When she’s not working, Maheen loves trying out her husband’s new recipes, going to the movies, and spending time with her family and friends.
+In her spare time, Maheen loves reading, free writing, and being around her family and friends.